julien-meichelbeck/partial_parameters/README.md

 ```

 ### Strict mode
-By default strict mode is enable and an error will be raised if an unknown parameter has been passed to the partial.
+By default strict mode is enabled and an error will be raised if an unknown parameter has been passed to the partial.
 Of course, you can disable the strict mode:
 ```slim
   - partial_parameters(strict: false) do
     - required(:name)